 As a reading radiologist for DocPanel, a platform connecting patients to subspecialist radiologists for a second opinion, Dr. Hudgins interacts daily with patients who are actively seeking a more communicative experience.

 “DocPanel gave me the opportunity to practice medicine the way I want to.
 I love the idea of being able to sit down and talk, whether by email or in person, and just say ‘this is what we’re seeing’, or, ‘don’t worry about those words they’re meaningless and you’re doing great’.
 So not being patronizing about it, but being able to answer pointed questions about why their study was interpreted the way it was, and explaining what the big words mean.” says Dr. Hudgins.

 The opportunity to ask questions about their results positively impacts a patient’s overall satisfaction drastically.
 In a study published by the BMJ, it was also found that direct communication increases the likelihood of patient follow-up.
-Dr. Hudgins adds that, for radiologists, breaking up the day with patient contact can even help with burnout and job satisfaction.
+Dr. Hudgins adds that, for radiologists, breaking up the day with patient contact can even help decrease burnout and increase job satisfaction.